 #2.
 Cover the Details on Repairs

-California landlord must never forget to include this in the lease checklist.
+California landlords must never forget to include this in the lease agreement checklist.

 The landlord must explain who covers what, whether it’s the landlord or tenant, when it comes to repairs in the lease.
 Section eight of our lease, for example, outlines what the landlord covers in terms of maintenance and repairs.
 This means things like a fence blowing down, an appliance going out, or a water heater leaking.